 Can You Reuse RV Antifreeze?

-Not that it lubricates or anything, but the formula becomes less effective over time.
+It does not lubricate, but the formula becomes less effective over time.
 You can reuse it for two to four winters, and then it is better to discard it.

 Does Anti-Icing Lubricant Go Bad?

-It is a widespread practice to use RV antifreeze lubricant and store the unused solution for the next year.
+It is a widespread practice to use RV antifreeze lubricant and store the unused solution for the following year.
 So, can I reuse last winter’s RV antifreeze?
 Does this solution have a definite life?

 If the pink stuff is appropriately sealed and you haven’t opened it, it can remain on your shelf for 2 to 5 years.
 It is usually the shelf life of every RV antifreeze, but it is better to check the expiration date on the label.